ASKtraining/Training/README.md

 ```
 gem "webrick"
 ```
-at the end of the file, save the file, stop docker and start docker with
+to the end of the file, save the file, stop docker compose and start docker compose again with
 ```
 docker compose up
 ```